CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/MagicalDresserInventorySystem/Readme.md

 ![alt](./Manual/001.png)
 ## Import Method
-1. あらかじめアバターアップロード用プロジェクトのバックアップを取っておく．
+1. Make a backup of your avatar upload project in advance.
-2. VRCSDK3-AVATARを最新版に更新する．
+2. Update VRCSDK3-AVATAR to the latest version.
-3. MagicalDresserInventorySystem.unitypackageをUnityProjectにインポートする．
+3. Import the MechanicalDresserInventorySystem.unitypackage into UnityProject.
-4. Unityの上部メニュー，Window/HhotateA/マジックドレッサーインベントリ(MagicalDresserInventorySystem)を開く．
+4. Open Window/HotateA/MagicDresserInventorySystem in the top menu of Unity.
-5. "Avatar"の欄にシーン上のアバターオブジェクトをドラッグ&ドロップで参照する.
+5. Drag and drop an avatar object on the scene into the "Avatar" field.
-6. "MenuElements"にメニューを追加する．
+6. Add a menu to "MenuElements".
-7. ウィンドウの左側，メニュー項目の設定を行う．
+7. The left side of the window, menu items are configured.
     - Name
     - Icon
     - Toggle / Layer (exclusive mode) : If set to Layer, one menu in the same layer will be active.